nishthapant/ai-chatbot/README.md

 # **AI Chatbot**

 ## Project Description
 This is a simple AI chatbot built using Python, LangChain, and Chainlit.
 The chatbot is powered by the Phi-3-Mini-4K-Instruct model, which is exposed through the Hugging Face framework.
 Currently, the chatbot processes user queries without maintaining chat history, making it a stateless conversational agent.
-Future improvements include adding context management to enhance conversation flow and user experience.

 ## Tech Stack